President Mirziyoyev showcases Uzbekistan’s reform progress, calls for closer regional co-operation for mutual advantage

 Reducing corruption should promote economic growth and more than any country in the Former Soviet Union (FSU), Uzbekistan needs to create more jobs.
 The large population of some 33mn is not only one of the biggest in the entire block of former socialist countries; it is also one of the youngest.
 One of the government’s most important priorities is to create jobs for all the young people coming into the job market.

 “The economic reforms are being dynamically continued in our country.
 For the first time, we have publically declared our determination to reduce poverty.
-We are achieving this through the development of entrepreneurship and job creation; improving the investment climate and business environment; building a modern infrastructure and providing targeted social assistance to the population through training people to new professions,” Mirziyoyev said.
+We are achieving this through the development of entrepreneurship and job creation; improving the investment climate and business environment; building a modern infrastructure and providing targeted social assistance to the population through training people in new professions,” Mirziyoyev said.
 “In our country, where over half the population is young, extensive work is underway to ensure that every young person takes a worthy place in society and demonstrates their potential.”

 Interregional co-operation